A study by the Resolution Foundation thinktank has found that retail has the highest redundancy rate of any sector of the economy.

 - Look for alternative employment.
 A failure to do so can make a redundancy dismissal unfair.

 - Warn and meaningfully consult employees who may be affected by the proposed redundancies before any decision to dismiss is made.
 This is irrespective of the size of your business.
-Bear in mind that if you are proposing to make 20 or more redundancies within a 90-day period there are additional collective consultation obligations that will need to be met.
+Bear in mind that if you are proposing to make 20 or more redundancies at one establishment within a 90-day period there are additional collective consultation obligations that will need to be met.

 - Pay redundancy pay to those employees who are entitled to it.

 Whilst you may need to make a lot of difficult decisions in business, we understand that one of the toughest may be to propose redundancies in your organisation.
-If this situation occurs, Kingfisher* can be there to help you through it.
+If this situation occurs, Kingfisher Professional Services can be there to help you through it.

 Changing employees’ terms and conditions